A preview of the no crumbs left cookbook!

 Cook the chicken for 30 minutes.
 Remove from oven and baste and with the olive oil and grapefruit juice mixture.
 Then continue cooking, basting every 15 minutes.
 Cooking time is about 20 minutes a pound, so a 4 pound chicken should take about an hour and 20 minutes.
 If chicken starts to get too brown, cover loosely with aluminum foil.

-If you don’t like or can’t have grapefruit, this recipe works great with different kinds of citrus.
-You can try tangerines, blood oranges, clementines or your favorite citrus fruit.
+This recipe works great with different kinds of citrus.
+You can try tangerines, blood oranges, or Satsuma or your favorite citrus fruit.
 Just use the same amount of juice that the recipe calls for and save half of the juiced fruit to stuff in the chicken.